Inc44/dotfiles/COMMAND.md

 - `add .`: Stage all changes in the current directory for the next commit
 - `branch --unset-upstream`: Remove the upstream tracking from the current branch, making it a local branch only
+- `checkout -b test`: Create and switch to a new branch named `test`
+- `checkout main`: Switch to the `main` branch
 - `clone link`: Create a copy of an existing repository located at `link` into a new local directory
 - `commit -m message`: Commit the staged changes with a commit message `message`
 - `config pull.rebase false`: Configure Git to merge the remote branch when pulling
 - `init -b main`: Initialize a new Git repository and set the default branch to `main`
 - `pull`: Fetch changes from the remote repository and merge them into the current branch
-- `push`: Push your local changes to the remote repository
 - `push origin :branch-name`: Delete the `branch-name` from the remote repository
 - `push origin branch-name`: Push your local `branch-name` to the remote, updating or creating it as necessary
+- `push`: Push your local changes to the remote repository
+- `reset`: Undo changes in the working directory
+- `revert commit`: Create a new commit that undoes the changes introduced by a previous commit
 - `submodule update --init --recursive`: Initialize and update submodules recursively, including nested submodules

+`gprof executable gmon.out > analysis.txt`: Profile the performance of a profileable executable

+`htop`: Monitor system resources

 `httrack link`: Download websites to a local directory for offline viewing